Marsupilami1/actors-ocaml/README.md

 #### Reading

-You have two ways to read the value from a promise:

--   `get` is blocking, so you can use it if someone else is doing the computation in *parallel*
--   `await` will throw the effect `NotReady p` if the value is not available.
-It can then be handled by a scheduler to compute the value *concurently*.
+You can get the value of a promise with `await`.
+It will throw the effect `NotReady p` if the value is not available, so it can then be handled by a scheduler (That's why the call to `Actor.Main.run` is mandatory).

-In both case, the value will be returned if it is available.
+Of course, the value will be returned if it is available.

 ### Actors